breeze101792/TradeBot/README.md

 13. On buy, we check the transaction of this stock. we want to buy the easy sell stock.
 14. Seperate svc from brokermanager, so we only need to to one connect/disconnect once.
 15. reconnect if broker offline/disconnected.
+16. when fail on sell eval, also need to list the fail one, not ignore it(command: position).

 # TODO
 1. on strategy, do profit check on real time.
+2. History feed back on trading evaluation(sell/buy)

 # Actions
 ## First milestone